-“Islamic State has flooded YouTube with hundreds of violent recruitment videos since the terrorist attack in London last week in an apparent attempt to capitalise on the tragedy, The Times can reveal.
+“Islamic State has flooded YouTube with hundreds of violent recruitment videos since the terrorist attack in London last week in an apparent attempt to capitalise on the tragedy, The Times can reveal.”

 It should be noted that at a later date, YouTube began to redirect some of these videos to those that are anti-terrorist.

 YouTube was launched in 2005, but when it was purchased by the tech giant Google, it took on a whole new face.
-The engineers that were hired created an algorithm to increase profits based on keeping the users glued to videos, and recommend additional videos before the current one was even done.
-The goal isn’t to offer relevant videos, just to keep you watching non-stop.
+The engineers that were hired created an algorithm to increase profits based on keeping users glued to videos, and recommend additional videos before the current one was even done.
+The goal wasn’t to offer relevant videos, but to keep you watching non-stop.
 The business model worked, because the current viewership is around two billion every day, and a majority of them are young.

-An article in Wired UK: Children’s YouTube is still churning out blood, suicide, and cannibalism
+An article in Wired UK: Children’s YouTube is still churning out blood, suicide, and cannibalism states:

 “WIRED found videos containing violence against child characters, age-inappropriate sexualisation, Paw Patrol characters attempting suicide and Peppa Pig being tricked into eating bacon.
 These were discovered by following recommendations in YouTube’s sidebar or simply allowing children’s videos to autoplay, starting with legitimate content.

 ‘Recommendations are designed to optimize watch time, there is no reason that it shows content that is actually good for kids.
 It might sometimes, but if it does it is coincidence,’ says former YouTube engineer Guillaume Chaslot, who founded AlgoTransparency, a project that aims to highlight and explain the impact of algorithms in determining what we see online.
-“Working at YouTube on recommendations, I felt I was the bad guy in Pinocchio: showing kids a colourful and fun world, but actually turning them into donkeys to maximise revenue.”
+“Working at YouTube on recommendations, I felt I was the bad guy in Pinocchio: showing kids a colorful and fun world, but actually turning them into donkeys to maximize revenue.”